rxt1077/cyber_range_demo/README.md

 Make sure this is run as a non-root user with access to Docker (in the docker group).
 Your environment will need SECRET_KEY defined for signing session cookies.
-You can put it in a `.env` file and generate it via `python -c 'import secrets; print(secrets.token_hex())'`
+You can put it in a `.env` file and generate it via `python -c 'import secrets; print(secrets.token_hex())'` You environment will also need a DEFAULT_ADMIN_PASSWORD set.

 ## Python packages